Hanuman: Temples and shrines

 Hanuman is often worshipped along with Rama and Sita of Vaishnavism, and sometimes independently of them.
-There are numerous statues to celebrate or temples to worship Hanuman all over India.
-Author Vanamali says, "Vaishnavites or followers of Vishnu, believe that the wind god Vayu underwent three incarnations to help Lord Vishnu.
-As Hanuman he helped Rama, as Bhima, he assisted Krishna, and as Madhvacharya (1238 - 1317) he founded the Vaishnava sect called Dvaita".
+There are numerous statues to celebrate and temples to worship Hanuman all over India.
+Vaishnavites, adherents of Vishnu, hold that the wind god Vayu manifested in three distinct incarnations to aid Vishnu.
+In his incarnation as Hanuman, he supported Rama; as Bhima, he assisted Krishna; and as Madhvacharya (1238–1317), he established the Vaishnava sect known as Dvaita.
 Shaivites claim him as an avatar of Shiva.
-Indologist Philip Lutgendorf writes, "The later identification of Hanuman as one of the eleven rudras may reflect a Shaiva sectarian claim on an increasing popular god, it also suggests his kinship with, and hence potential control over, a class of awesome and ambivalent deities".
-Lutgendorf also writes, "Other skills in Hanuman's resume also seem to derive in part from his windy patrimony, reflecting Vayu's role in both body and cosmos".
-According to a review by Lutgendorf, some scholars state that the earliest Hanuman murtis appeared in the 8th century, but verifiable evidence of Hanuman images and inscriptions appear in the 10th century in Indian monasteries in central and north India.
+Hanuman's identification as one of the eleven Rudras may reflect a Shaiva sectarian claim on an increasingly popular god, suggesting his kinship with, and hence potential control over, a class of awesome and ambivalent deities.
+Hanuman's other abilities are rooted in his divine heritage as the son of Vayu, the Wind God.
+Some scholars state that the earliest Hanuman murtis appeared in the 8th century, but verifiable evidence of Hanuman images and inscriptions first appear in the 10th century in Indian monasteries in central and north India.

 Tuesday and Saturday of every week are particularly popular days at Hanuman temples.
-Some people keep a partial or full fast on either of those two days and remember Hanuman and the theology he represents to them.
+Some Hindus keep a partial or full fast on either of those two days and remember Hanuman and the theology he represents to them.

 Major temples and shrines of Hanuman include: